pydoit/doit/README.rst

 =====================

 This is only needed if you will manage both upstream in github and bitbucket.
-For using github only just use `git` normaly and ignore it is a mirror.
+For using github only just use `git` normally and ignore it is a mirror.

 * install hg-git (http://hg-git.github.io/) ``sudo pip install hg-git``.